casdoor/casdoor-website/docs/integration/java/spring-cloud-gateway.md

 ![login](/img/integration/java/spring_cloud_gateway/login.png)

-After successful login, it will jump to the main interface.
-Then you can click any button.
+After a successful login, you will be redirected to the main interface.
+Now you can click any button.

 ![index-ok](/img/integration/java/spring_cloud_gateway/index-ok.png)